Many Veterans and their dependents are not aware that there are different types of pensions

 &

-With the generosity of our supporters, our Operation Reconnect programs provides computers to military families, providing them the means to stay in touch across the miles.
+With the generosity of our supporters, our Operation Reconnect programs provides computers to military families,

 &